elialanz/LA_Crimes/README.md

 ### 7. Limitations

 - The analysis is limited to **reported crimes** and may not reflect unreported incidents
-- Only **one year (2020)** of data is analysed, so findings describe intra year patterns rather than long term trends
 - Some victim and weapon related fields contain substantial missing data and were used cautiously

 -------------------------

 ### 8. Future Improvements

-- Extend the analysis to multiple years for trend comparison
 - Integrate socioeconomic or demographic data for deeper contextual insights
 - Incorporate external spatial boundaries (e.g. census or LAPD polygons) for enhanced mapping